bonaparte/napoleon-ui/readme.md

 ## About

-Bonapart-ND is a [Bonaparte](https://github.dowjones.net/bonaparte/bonaparte) build with a custom [Semantic UI](http://semantic-ui.com) theme developed for editorial tools at Dow Jones.
+Bonaparte-ND is a [Bonaparte](https://github.dowjones.net/bonaparte/bonaparte) build with a custom [Semantic UI](http://semantic-ui.com) theme developed for editorial tools at Dow Jones.

 ## Basic Use